 Some executives will engage with a project as far as the sign-off stage, before shifting their focus on to the next new thing.
 Others, who by nature are resistant to change, may never really be engaged from the outset.
 Then there are the newcomers to the top team, who, anxious to stamp their mark early in their tenure, start off downsizing the project portfolio.

-Project buy-in at top level is invariably the result of inclusive negotiations that clearly define the various stakeholders’ roles within the process.
+Project buy-in at the top level is invariably the result of inclusive negotiations that clearly define the various stakeholders’ roles within the process.
 Without that, senior executives can become disillusioned and ultimately disengaged.

-So how does the PM win over the boardroom, and secure the buy in that is crucial to project delivery?
+So how does the PM win over the boardroom, and secure the buy-in that is crucial to project delivery?

 Answer “What’s In It for Me?”

 Senior management stakeholders are notoriously time poor and under constant pressure.
-A lack of buy in to a project doesn’t necessarily reflect a lack of interest.
+A lack of buy-in to a project doesn’t necessarily reflect a lack of interest.
 They may not consider it a high enough priority to devote what little time they have.

 The PM needs to find ways to make it easier for them to engage with the project.
 The situation could be improved simply by rescheduling project meetings, or changing the way that project updates and other information are presented to them.